-TEAM SIZE: 11 PLATFORM: PC ENGINE: UNREAL DEV TIME: FIVE MONTHS
+TEAM SIZE: 11 PLATFORM: PC ENGINE: UNREAL DEV TIME: THREE MONTHS

 Circuit Slinger is a VR rhythm game where players purge corrupted code to a beat.